cca/moodle-backups/readme.md

 > glcoud install gsutil kubectl
 ```

-We'll need access to the Moodle Course Archive storage bucket as well as the Moodle kubernetes cluster.
+We'll need access to the [Moodle Course Archive](https://console.cloud.google.com/storage/browser/moodle-course-archive;tab=objects?project=cca-web-0) storage bucket as well as the Moodle kubernetes cluster.

-## Setup (old)

-(old) Create an ssh alias named "moodle" for your Moodle server.
-Install [moosh](https://moosh-online.com) on the Moodle server.
+## Move files from Drive into GSB

+The process to migrate from our old Drive folders to GSB.

+- have a local Drive folder (it can be streamed and not mirrored)
+- since the "Backups - Drive" folder is in a Shared Drive, it will not be in our local Drive filesystem, but we can create an alias in Drive so we can access it
+- enter the folder with backup files you want to transfer
+- transfer them using the `backup.fish` script, e.g.:
+  - `~/Code/aMoodle/backup.fish cp 2017FA *.mbz`

+## Create & store backups

+The complete process to backup a full semester of Moodle courses to GSB.

+- create a list of courses to be backed up (visible and/or > 99 views in the course logs)
+- `./backup create $ID` backup a course
+- `./backup dl --all` download its backup file
+- `./backup cp $SEMESTER $FILE` transfer the file to GSB
+- `./backup rm $ID` delete the course & its backup file on the pod

 ## gsutil composite objects & CRC Mod